kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 By specifing their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, speeding up the filter phase.

+### Retain the scheduling decision

+At the binding cycle (e.g., PreBind), some plugins could handle something (e.g., volumes, devices) based on the pod's scheduling result.

+If the scheduler restarts while it's handling some pods at binding cycles, kube-scheduler could decide to schedule a pod to a different node.
+If we can keep where the pod was going to go at `NominatedNodeName`, the scheduler likely picks up the same node, and the PreBind plugins can restart their work from where they were before the restart.

 ### Goals